-Newly opened in 2014, the Cromwell Las Vegas channels a touch of NYC’s SoHo or Miami’s South Beach to the Las Vegas Strip.
+Opened in 2014, the Cromwell Las Vegas channels a touch of NYC’s SoHo or Miami’s South Beach to the Las Vegas Strip.
 Owned by Caesars Entertainment, the hotel occupies a dramatically repurposed stand-alone structure.
-It was once home to the Barbary Coast and Bill’s Gamblin’ Hall and Saloon—two hotels with more modest aspirations.
+It was once home to Bill’s Gamblin’ Hall and Saloon—a hotel with more modest aspirations.
 By Las Vegas standards, where room counts run into the thousands, the Cromwell, at 188 rooms, is considered boutique, part of a Las Vegas luxury trend: hotels with fewer rooms, more personal service, and the promise of a hipper, younger, more “happening” scene.
 But what sets the Cromwell apart from other boutique trendsetters is that while they are hotels within hotels, this is more like edgy New York and Miami properties that have found creative ways to live within the confines of older spaces they inherited.
-Thus, smaller rooms than are today’s Las Vegas standards, but with design-hotel touches such as provocative works on the walls by photographer/sensualist Deborah Anderson.
-And while there is a small casino, the emphasis is clearly up on the roof, poolside at Drai’s Beach Club, Nightclub, and After Hours Club, and on the second floor, at Giada, the first restaurant for Food Network celebrity chef Giada De Laurentiis.
+Thus, smaller rooms than are today’s Las Vegas standards, but with design-hotel-level artwork and other touches.
+And while there is a small casino, the emphasis is clearly up on the roof, poolside at Drai’s Beach Club and Nightclub, at the basement-level Drai's After Hours Club, and on the second floor, at Giada, the first restaurant for Food Network celebrity chef Giada De Laurentiis.

 Have you been here?
 Share a tip or a photo with fellow travelers.